neperfepx/FEPX/docs/_sources/index.rst.txt

     See also FEPX's companion program, `Neper <https://neper.info>`_, a polycrystal generation and meshing tool.
 Neper acts as the primary pre- and post-processor for FEPX.

-FEPX is currently maintained and developed by the Advanced Computational Materials Engineering Laboratory `ACME Lab <https://acmelab.ua.edu>`_ at The University of Alabama.
+FEPX is currently developed by the Advanced Computational Materials Engineering Laboratory `ACME Lab <https://acmelab.ua.edu>`_ at The University of Alabama, USA, and CNRS, France.

 .. toctree::
     :hidden: